unicode-org/message-format-wg/spec/formatting.md

 After _pattern selection_,
 each _text_ and _placeholder_ part of the selected _pattern_ is resolved and formatted.

-_Formatting_ is a mostly implementation-defined process, as it depends on the implementation's shape for resolved values and the result type of the formatting.

 Resolved values cannot always be formatted by a given implementation.
 When such an error occurs during _formatting_,